 - Scheduling regular “debrief” meetings to review the status of promises and results is a way of staying current, identifying problems, and discussing solutions.
 These meetings are useful to update the assignments and timelines for people’s work, and may also give new ideas on how to update the statement(s) of mission and/or goals.
 The idea is to establish clear promises for mission-relevant results with reliable follow-through – that’s what brings accountability into the workplace.

-Two conversations need attention here: Closure Conversations to complete the past, and Understanding Conversations to clarify what needs to happen to fix the situation.
+Two conversations need attention here: Closure Conversations to complete the past, and Understanding Conversations to clarify what will fix the situation.

-- Apologize for any mistakes and misunderstandings regarding the way communication has been sloppy or creating uncertainty.
+- Apologize for any mistakes and misunderstandings regarding the way communication has been sloppy or creating uncertainty; and

-- Amend the former habit of leaving some communications incomplete by declaring that it’s time to upgrade workplace conversations.
-It is fine to say things like, “I didn’t realize that this way of operating was creating problems for some people, and I apologize for letting that go on.
+- Amend the habit of leaving some communications incomplete by declaring that it’s time to upgrade workplace conversations.
+It’s fine to say things like, “I didn’t realize this way of operating was creating problems for some people, and I apologize for that.
 Let’s talk about what will be more workable for everyone.”

-- Use Understanding Conversations to have the dialogue that identifies good ideas and practices that can increase both certainty and completeness in work-related conversations.
-What you want is to come up with a list of workplace practices that will make sure that communications are complete – and clearly understood – for all parties involved in the conversation.
+(2) Use Understanding Conversations as listen-and-learn dialogues to identify good ideas to increase the certainty in work-related conversations.
+Create a list of workplace practices that will make sure communications are complete – and clearly understood – for everyone involved.

 It will be important to move on to Performance and Closure Conversations, making requests and promises to implement agreements for the new habits and practices, then following through to see how well they are working.
-But the basic elements that are missing here are the recognition that something has not been working for everyone (Closure) and the discussion on what to do about it (Understanding).
+But the basic elements missing here are the recognition that something has not been working for people (Closure) and the discussion on what to do about it (Understanding).

 Download page as a PDF.